May 3, 2017

 Insurance proceeds.
 The Colorado exemption also protects insurance proceeds, up to the amount that would have been protected had the property not been damaged.

 Vehicles necessary for your job.
-You may also protect up to $20,000 of equity per household in “tools of the trade,” or vehicles that are necessary to do your job.
-Like the agricultural exemption, you may not double the tools of the trade exemption.
+You can also protect up to $30,000 of equity in “tools of the trade” or vehicles that are necessary to do your primary job.
+You can also protect up to $10,000 in tools of the trade needed in a secondary profession in which you're gainfully employed.

 Fuel.
 If you file bankruptcy in Colorado, you may also protect up to $600 of fuel for use or consumption by you or your dependents.
 You and your spouse may double the fuel exemption and protect up to $1,200 worth of fuel.